OXID-eSales/developer_documentation/modules/using_namespaces_in_modules.rst

     //.....

-The **recommended way to patch a shop core class with a module** in OXID eShop V6 when the module does not support namespaces yet is as follows:
+The **recommended way to extend a shop core class with a module** in OXID eShop when the module does not support namespaces yet is as follows:

 .. code:: php

-    # Register the patch class in the module's metadata.php
+    # Register the extend class in the module's metadata.php
     //.....
     'extend'      => array(
          \OxidEsales\Eshop\Application\Model\Article::class =>